Kitware/CMake/Help/manual/cmake-generator-expressions.7.rst

   .. versionadded:: 3.15

-  ``1`` when the language used for compilation unit matches ``language`` and the CMake's compiler id of the language compiler matches any one of the entries in ``compiler_ids``, otherwise ``0``.
+  ``1`` when the language used for compilation unit matches ``language`` and CMake's compiler id of the ``language`` compiler matches any one of the entries in ``compiler_ids``, otherwise ``0``.
 This expression is a short form for the combination of ``$<COMPILE_LANGUAGE:language>`` and ``$<LANG_COMPILER_ID:compiler_ids>``.
 This expression may be used to specify